-The impact of the standards is not anticipated to be significant.
+The impact of the other standards and amendments are not anticipated to be significant.

 2.3 Financial instruments

 Financial instruments are contracts that give rise to both a financial asset of one entity and a financial liability (or equity instrument) of another entity.
 They include cash and cash equivalents, receivables, payables and borrowings.